 Customer feature requests are always the result of your product or service being unable to fulfill a certain need.
 This inability drives the customer to contact you to say what they think is wrong and how you might be able to fix it.

 Customer feature requests can be thought of as solutions that customers come up with on their own and they hope you will implement to address their problem.
-Having a solution laid out before yourself can be convenient; however, keep in mind that only 10% of feature requests are actually viable enough to be considered.
+Having a solution laid out before yourself can be convenient; however, keep in mind that only 10 percent of feature requests are actually viable enough to be considered.

 When it comes to feature requests, the customer is not always right.
 Many feature requests are simply too farfetched or do not suit your product/service.
 A majority of feature requests that customers make are not feasible enough to be implemented, but this does not mean that such requests should be dealt with a simple “no." Remember, feature requests are proposed solutions to a problem, and there is always more than one way of dealing with a problem.